starkindustries/laptop-hacking-coffee/CryptographySteganography/NosyNeighbor/README.md

 ### Implement RSA in Python

 Piece together all the equations above into a python [script](script.py).
-Seek further guidance from StackOverflow: [Modular multiplicative inverse function in Python
+To implement the mod-inverse function, refer to this StackOverflow answer: [Modular multiplicative inverse function in Python
 ][6].

 ### Abstract Syntax Notation One (ASN.1)

-The RSA public and private keys are encoded in ASN.1 format.
-It is necessary to understand [ASN.1][7] in order to complete the challenge.
+The RSA public and private keys are encoded in [ASN.1][7] format.
 ASN.1 decoders are available online, such as the tools from [phpseclib][8] and [lapo.it][9].
 Decode the public key with one of these tools.
 This is the result from [lapo.it][9]:
 ```
 ASN.1 JavaScript decoder
 SEQUENCE (2 elem)